Quality Improvement Plans

 To that end, this year we have further integrated our QIP to include objectives for our Hospital, Long Term Care Homes, Community Support Services Division, and Mental Health and Addiction Services Program.
 In addition, we have included a healthy work environment component to our QIP this year, to ensure we are supporting our staff to be able to provide the best possible care and service.
 Our Quality Committee, Medical Advisory Committee, Community Advisory Committee, and Board will be engaged and informed of quality initiatives for the entire organization.
 We have planned for integrated methods and process measures that include best practice teams and champion development across the organization.

-The HHHS Quality Improvement Plans for the last five years are posted at the bottom of this page.
+The HHHS Quality Improvement Plans for the current and previous years are posted at the bottom of this page.

 How to Read the Quality Improvement Plan